hieunguyen7337/gpt-chatbot-vietnamese/README.md

 # gpt2-chatbot
+## Description
-A chatbot using gpt 2
+A chatbot using gpt 2.
+## Installation
+Installation will depend on your hardware, here I'm using Python 3.9.16 and cuda 11.6.

+`pip install torch --extra-index-url https://download.pytorch.org/whl/cu116` `pip install transformers`